adalekin/otusk8s3/README.md

 * Kubernetes 1.19.7 or later
     * NGINX Ingress Controller 0.45.0 or later
 * Helm 3.4.1 or later
-    * helm-secrets 2.0.3 or later
-        * Mozilla SOPS 3.7.1 or later

 ## Installing the Helm chart